bytesourceoss/terraform-provider-passbolt/docs/resources/user.md

 - `firstname` (String) The first name of the user.
 - `lastname` (String) The last name of the user.
 - `username` (String) The user name.
 This needs to be a valid email.
+User will be replaced upon username change.

 ### Optional